-- Type of seafood product to include species, product form, water activity (aw), the amount of acid or alkali in the product (pH). - Where product is purchased - How product is received, stored and shipped - How product is processed and packaged - Intended end use; e.g. cooked and ready-to-eat flow chart.
-Also known as a commodity flow diagram (CFD), this chart will track all process steps from receiving to storage.
-Include every handling, processing and holding step for the primary product as well as ingredients and packaging.
+- Type of seafood product to include species, product form, water activity (Aw), and the pH - Where product is purchased - How product is received, stored and shipped - How product is processed and packaged - · Intended consumer and intended end use; e.g. raw, raw ready-toeat, cooked ready-to-eat well as ingredients and packaging.
 Confirm the accuracy of your chart by 'walking the line' in your plant to make sure every procedure is covered.